-DUCrimR 1-1 Scope and Availability; Amendments; Prior Rules (Amended) Amended the rule title, general cleanup for clarity, and used corresponding language from DUCivR 1-1 for consistency between the rules.
-DUCrimR 1-2 Sanctions for Criminal Rule Violations (Amended) General cleanup for clarity and used corresponding language to mirror DUCivR 1-2 for consistency between the rules.
-DUCrimR 5-1 Initial Appearance of Persons Under Arrest (Eliminated) Eliminates the current rule.
-Federal Rule of Criminal Procedure 5 will govern initial appearances.
-DUCrimR 6-1 Returns of Grand Jury Indictments (Eliminated) Eliminates the current rule.
-Federal Rule of Criminal Procedure 6 will govern returns.
-DUCrimR 9-1 Issuance of Arrest Warrants on Complaints (Eliminated) Eliminates the current rule.
-Federal Rule of Criminal Procedure 9 will govern arrest warrant or summons on an indictment or information.
-DUCrimR 11-1 Plea Agreement (Amended) Deleted the reference to restitution and removed duplicative requirements already contained in the Federal Rule.
-DUCrimR 17-1 Sealing of Ex Parte Motions and Orders in Criminal Justice Act Case Related to Trial Subpoenas (Amended) General cleanup for clarity and to conform to current practice.
-DUCrimR 17-2 Motions for Subpoenas of Documents and Objects (Amended) General cleanup for clarity and to improve readability.
+DUCrimR 1-1Scope and Availability; Amendments; Prior Rules (Amended)Amended the rule title and used corresponding language from DUCivR 1-1 for consistency between the rules.
+General cleanup for clarity.

+DUCrimR 1-2 Sanctions for Criminal Rule Violations (Amended) General cleanup for clarity; used corresponding language to mirror DUCivR 1-2 for consistency between the rules.
+DUCrimR 5-1 Initial Appearance of Persons Under Arrest (Eliminated) Eliminated the current rule.
+Federal Rule of Criminal Procedure 5 governs initial appearances.
+DUCrimR 6-1 Returns of Grand Jury Indictments (Eliminated) Eliminated the current rule.
+Federal Rule of Criminal Procedure 6 governs grand jury returns.
+DUCrimR 9-1 Issuance of Arrest Warrants on Complaints (Eliminated) Eliminated the current rule.
+Federal Rule of Criminal Procedure 9 governs arrest warrant or summons on an indictment or information.
+DUCrimR 11-1 Plea Agreement (Amended) Deleted the confusing reference to restitution and removed duplicative requirements already contained in the Federal Rule.
+DUCrimR 17-1 Sealing of Ex Parte Motions and Orders in Criminal Justice Act Cases Related to Trial Subpoenas (Amended) General cleanup for clarity and to conform to current practice.
+DUCrimR 17-2 Motions for Subpoenas of Documents and Objects (Amended) General cleanup for clarity and readability.
 Identified the process a party must undertake to notify the purported victim that their personal or confidential information is being subpoenaed before the court will issue the subpoena.
 DUCrimR 20-1 Transfer Under Fed.
 R. Crim.
 P. 20 (Amended) Changed the title.
 General cleanup for clarity and to conform to current practice.
 Incorporates portions of DUCrimR 20-2.
 DUCrimR 20-2 Transfer to the District for Pleas or Sentencing (Eliminated) Consolidated into DUCrimR 20-1.

-DUCrimR 30-1 Instructions to the Jury (Eliminated) Eliminates the current rule.
-Federal Rule of Criminal Procedure 30 will govern in conjunction with the judges' orders on jury instructions.
+DUCrimR 30-1Instructions to the Jury (Eliminated)Eliminated the current rule.
+Federal Rule of Criminal Procedure 30 governs jury instructions, along with each judge's trial order on jury instructions.